manuelmeister/dm/docs/6-logic/index.md

 This function $\phi$ is efficiently computable.
 The proof system is sound because a graph without Hamiltonian cycle has no proof, and it is complete because every graph with a Hamiltonian cycle has a proof.
 Note that each $s$ with $τ(s) = 1$ has at least $n$ different proofs because the starting point in the cycle is arbitrary.
 :::

 [^11]:The best known algorithm has running time exponential in n.
-The problem is actually NPcomplete, a concept that will be discussed in a later course on theoretical Computer Science.
+The problem is actually NP-complete, a concept that will be discussed in a later course on theoretical Computer Science.

-[^12]:Note that τ defines the meaning of the strings in S, namely that they are meant to encode graphs and that we are interested in whether a given graph has a Hamiltonian cycle.
+[^12]:Note that $τ$ defines the meaning of the strings in $S$, namely that they are meant to encode graphs and that we are interested in whether a given graph has a Hamiltonian cycle.

 ::: tip Example 6.2.
 Let us now consider the opposite problem of proving the inexistence of a Hamiltonian cycle in a given graph.
 In other words, in the above example we define $τ(s) = 1$ if and only if $|s| = n^2$ for some $n$ and the $n^2$ bits